leloulight/csci71-FinalProject/README.md

 # CSCI E-71 Final Project

 ### December 13 Update
--- YouTube URL for quick review of our app: https://www.youtube.com/watch?v=85IL4pOFqtM (the final slides are self explanatory/no audio).
-Can speed up the final section because they are intended to be narrated (three slides).

 -- URL of working product increment : http://taskrmastr.ddns.net

 -- Code Coverage of working product increment : http://taskrmastr.ddns.net:81/coverage